Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC6099480/

-• Intervention: Red (630–660 nm) and NIR (830–880 nm) across studies.
+• Intervention: Red (630–660 nm) and NIR (830–880 nm) light in different protocols.

-• improved wrinkles
+• Improved wrinkles

-• increased elasticity
+• Increased skin elasticity

-• Type: Systematic review.
+• Study type: Systematic review.

-5. Wunsch A & Matuschka K. A controlled trial to determine the efficacy of red and near-infrared light treatment… Photomed Laser Surg.
+5. Wunsch A & Matuschka K. A controlled trial… Photomed Laser Surg.
 2014.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC3926176/

-• Population: Adults receiving full-face/large-area PPE.
+• Population: Adults who received full-face PPE.

-• Significant improvements in patient satisfaction
+• Higher patient satisfaction

-• Reduction in fine lines
+• Reduction of fine lines

-• Increased intradermal collagen density
+• Increase in collagen density

-6. Avci P, et al. Low-level laser (light) therapy (LLLT) in skin: stimulating, healing, restoring.
+6. Avci P, et al. Low-level laser therapy (LLLT) in skin.
 Lasers Surg Med.
 2013.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC4126803/

-• Population: Review of preclinical and clinical data.
+• Population: Clinical and preclinical data.

-• Intervention: LLLT/PBM at red (600–700 nm) and NIR (760–1100 nm).
+• Intervention: Red light (600–700 nm) and NIR (760–1100 nm).

-• ↑ ATP production
+• Increase in ATP production

-• ↑ collagen synthesis
+• Stimulation of collagen synthesis

-• ↑ fibroblast proliferation
+• Increased fibroblast activity

-• Type: Narrative/systematic review.
+• Study type: Narrative/systematic review.

 1. Luo WT, et al. Effects of Low-Level Laser Therapy on Muscular Performance and Recovery: Systematic Review & Meta-analysis.
 Front Physiol.
 2021.